openstax/biglearn-sparfa-server/README.md

 your virtualenv to having only non-dev packages, then update the packages as needed.
 When satisfied, run `make requirements` to create a new `requirements.txt` based on the package versions currently installed in the virtualenv.
-Alternatively, run `make update-requirements` to update all packages listed in `setup.py` to the latest versions allowed, then run `make requirements` to create a new `requirements.txt`.
+Alternatively, run `make update` to update all packages listed in `setup.py` to the latest versions allowed, then run `make requirements` to create a new `requirements.txt`.
+Or simply run `make update requirements` to do both steps at once.

 #### Environment Variables